jeffreyperdue/stillcold-csc-494-iot-project/README.md

   BLE service and characteristic implementation with readable temperature data.

 - **Week 7**
-  End-to-end system validation and initial Flutter application scaffolding.
+  End-to-end system validation and Flutter companion app MVP (discovery, dashboard, thresholds, quiet hours, alert history).

 ### Sprint 2 Goal

-Refine system reliability and complete end-to-end communication between the embedded prototype and a mobile application via BLE.
+Refine StillCold into a reliable, tested system that behaves well in realistic cold environments and has a companion app aligned with the SRS, while cautiously exploring hardware consolidation.
+See **[Sprint 2 Plan](docs/project_context/sprint_2_plan.md)** for objectives, scope (Must/Should/Stretch), and week-by-week schedule.

 ### Sprint 2 Features (Refinement and Extension)